Sunny-Pirate/Sunny-Pirate/README.md

 - 👋 Hi, I’m Luca `@Sunny-Pirate` Faccio, I'm Italian and I'm a self-taught developer.
 - 👀 I’m interested in Motorsport, Sim-racing, Cars, Bikes, Ski & Snowboarding, Physics, Astronomy and music.
-- 🌱 I’m currently learning how to build beatiful, useful well-coded User Interface in Next.js and Strapi
+- 🌱 I’m currently learning how to build beatiful, useful well-coded User Interface in Next.js and Strapi.

 - 📫 How to reach me:
 -   - Send me an e-mail: mailto:luca@sunnyday.software
 -   - Calls me +31 (0)6 20 558509
--   - Meet me @ Nerone Pizzeria in Purmerend (Noord-Holland) -> Thu-Sun / 5PM tot 9PM

 <!---